Health-Research-From-Home/HealthResearchFromHome/README.md

 ## Community

-Our partners, [Health Data Research UK (HDRUK)](https://www.hdruk.ac.uk/) have enabled us to create a space where you can get the information you need to run your health research project using smartphones and wearables.
+Our partners, [Health Data Research UK (HDRUK)](https://www.hdruk.ac.uk/) are enabling us to create a space where you can get the information you need to run your health research project using smartphones and wearables.

-From finding the right people, to accessing data sets, to downloading methodologies, to guidance on Information Governance, to guidance on how to seamlessly integrate Patient and public involvement and engagement in your research.
-This online hub will continue to grow as you tell us what information we can provide to support you.
+From accessing data sets, to downloading methodologies, to guidance on Information Governance, to guidance on how to seamlessly integrate Patient and Public Involvement and Engagement in your research.
+This online hub, due to go live in October 2024, will continue to grow as you tell us what information we can provide to support you.

 ## Research